Police Response to Serious Incidents

 This measure represents the average time from the dispatch of a Priority A call to the responding officer’s notification that he or she has arrived on scene.
 Priority "A" calls are those emergency and in-progress requests for service received by the Department of Emergency Management and dispatched to police officers.

-The number displayed on the scorecard page represents a fiscal year average of the response chart above.
+The number displayed on the scorecard page represents a fiscal-year-to-date average of the chart above.

 Visit the San Francisco Police Department website.